What do I need to Know About Mold?

 If you've seen dark spots / stains on the walls and ceilings of your bathroom, then you've seen molds.
 But what is it?

-Mold may look small and harmless but they can still have a negative effect on your health, especially once their growth is uncontrolled.
-Different types of mold can cause various health problems such as aggravation of allergies and asthma, irritation of eyes, skin, and more, and some can even produce potentially toxic substances known as mycotoxins that can be harmful to your family.
+Mold may look small and harmless but they may still have a negative effect on your health, especially once their growth is uncontrolled.

 Where do you find it?